lzjqsdd/scikit-learn-doc-cn/doc/modules/feature_selection.rst

   >>> X_new.shape
   (150, 2)

-These objects take as input a scoring function that returns univariate scores and p-values (or only scores for :class:`SelectKBest` and :class:`SelectPercentile`):
+These objects take as input a scoring function that returns univariate p-values:

- * For regression: :func:`f_regression`, :func:`mutual_info_regression`
+ * For regression: :func:`f_regression`

- * For classification: :func:`chi2`, :func:`f_classif`, :func:`mutual_info_classif`
+ * For classification: :func:`chi2` or :func:`f_classif`

-The methods based on F-test estimate the degree of linear dependency between two random variables.
-On the other hand, mutual information methods can capture any kind of statistical dependency, but being nonparametric, they require more samples for accurate estimation.

 .. topic:: Feature selection with sparse data

-   If you use sparse data (i.e. data represented as sparse matrices), :func:`chi2`, :func:`mutual_info_regression`, :func:`mutual_info_classif` will deal with the data without making it dense.
+   If you use sparse data (i.e. data represented as sparse matrices), only :func:`chi2` will deal with the data without making it dense.

 .. warning::